phac-nml/irida/doc/user/administrator/index.md

 ![Create API](images/create-api-details.png)

-After adding the Remote Connection the Remote Connections table will be udpated.
+After adding the Remote Connection the Remote Connections table will be updated.

 To test the Remote Connection, click the "Connect" button.
 You should be directed to a login page for the remote connection.
 To connect to the remote instance of IRIDA you must have been given a username and password for the remote installation.
 See [Remote instances of IRIDA](../user/dashboard/#remote-instances-of-irida) for more details.

 Removing a Remote Connection
 ----------------------------